Treknology Encyclopedia - S

 Somnetic inducer Medical device applied to patients who suffer from insomnia (TNG: "The Mind's Eye").

 The prop was later modified to act as the Klingon disruptor.
 The name "disruptor" was obviously adapted too, albeit for the Klingon weapon without the attribute "sonic".
 Since sonic means sound-based, we have to wonder anyway how these weapons could be directed at ships in orbit.
 Also, their power specification as given in the episode is absurd: "18 to the 12th power decibels".
-18^12dB is already bogus, because no engineer would specify something in powers of 18.
-Anyway, in powers of 10 it would give us as much as 1.1 quadrillion decibels!
-If these are the same decibels used to measure sound today (most commonly known the A-weighted sound pressure level dBA), this would surpass the auditory threshold that is around 0dB by a factor of 10^18^12 or 10^216!
-Even if, for some reason, the 0dB level were shifted in the 23rd century towards a higher sound pressure, it would still be utterly impossible.
+18^12dB is already bogus, because no engineer would specify anything in powers of 18.
+Anyway, if the power figure were correct and under the assumption that these are the same decibels used to measure sound today (such as most commonly known the A-weighted sound pressure level dBA), 18^12dB = 1.1 quadrillion decibels would surpass the auditory threshold by a totally insane factor of 10^((18^12)/10) = 10^115683138142617.6 (a one followed by 115 trillion more digits)!!
+There is no way for it to make sense, even if, for some reason, the 0dB level were shifted in the 23rd century towards a much lower sound pressure or if the future decibel were only a minuscule faction of the unit we know today.
 Whoever wrote the line may have heard of the logarithmic dB scale, but instead of choosing a small dB value as it could theoretically occur naturally (<200dB), did just the opposite as if the scale were exponential.

 Dr. McCoy used such a device when he re-integrated Spock's brain into his body.